pvwnthem/gopwd/README.md

     | - work
        | - password
 ```

-#### dont worry about the password file, that is just your encrypted password which will be automactically retrieved when you run the command "gopwd show [service name]"
+**Note:** The password file is the encrypted version of your password, which will be automatically retrieved when you run the command `gopwd show <service>`.

+### Showing a Password

+To view the password for a specific service, use the following command:

 ```
-gopwd show [service that the password is used for]
+gopwd show <service>
 ```

-this command shows the password for the service that you provide.
+- `<service>`: Specify the service for which you want to view the password.

+### Removing a Password

+To remove a password and its associated folder for a specific service, use the following command:

 ```
-gopwd rm [service that the password is used for]
+gopwd rm <service>
 ```

-this command removes the password and folder for the service that you provide.
+- `<service>`: Specify the service for which you want to remove the password.

+### Editing a Password

+To edit a password or add metadata such as an email or username, use the following command:

 ```
-gopwd edit [service that the password is used for]
+gopwd edit <service>
 ```

+- `<service>`: Specify the service for which you want to edit the password.

-this opens up a nano window and allows you to edit the password or add any metada you want such as an email or username if you use different ones for different accounts
+This command opens a Nano text editor window, allowing you to modify the password or add any desired metadata.

+Feel free to reach out if you have any further questions!